immense/Remotely/README.md

 The following steps will configure your Windows 10 machine for building the Remotely server and clients.
 * Install Visual Studio 2019.
     * Link: https://visualstudio.microsoft.com/downloads/
+	* You should have the following Workloads selected:
+	    * ASP.NET and web development
+		* .NET desktop development
+		* .NET Core corss-platform development
-	* You only need the below Individual Components for building:
+	* You should have the following Individual Components selected:
 	    * .NET SDK (latest version).
 		* MSBuild (which auto-selects Roslyn compilers).
 		* NuGet targets and build tasks.